Key Takeaways

 Step 2: Connect the Camera to Your Network

-Follow the in-app wizard: select your network, enter the Wi-Fi password, name the camera (Living Room, Front Door, etc.).
+- Follow the in-app setup: select your network, enter the Wi-Fi password, and name the camera (Living Room, Front Door, etc.).

 Step 3: Enable Remote Access